Mzosindiso/Portfolio/README.md

 ## Description
 This project is a personal portfolio website for Thina Nontwabaza, a full-stack developer, built using React.
 It showcases Thina's skills, projects, and professional experience in web development.

+## Live Demo
+You can view the live version of this portfolio at: [https://thinanontwabaza.netlify.app/](https://thinanontwabaza.netlify.app/)

 ## Features
 - Single Page Application (SPA) built with React
 - Responsive design